-A customer can appeal a decision to restrict contact within 20 days of the restriction being imposed and will be advised of this right and how to do so.
+An appeal a decision to restrict contact within 20 days of the restriction being imposed and will be advised of this right and how to do so.
 A Director who was not involved in the original decision will consider the appeal and their decision is final.
 An unsuccessful appeal cannot be progressed through One Manchester's complaint procedure.